jwnichols3/aws-immersion-ml-public/labs/sagemaker-kubeflow-pipeline/README.md

 ### Setup AWS credentials in Kubeflow Namespace

-Open the terminal using "New"/"Terminal"  dropdown in the notebook interface of the Amazon SageMaker notebook instance.
+**In the SageMaker Notebook Instance**, open the terminal using "New"/"Terminal" dropdown.

 Create an IAM user ‘kf-smuser', attach S3 access policy and retrieve temporary credentials

 ```shell
 aws iam create-user --user-name kf-smuser